Audio Files¶

 This section defines an optional name for the track, which is a variable-sized structure depending on the length of the string.

-, then this section should only be 4 bytes long.
+If the value of the length field is 0, then this section should only be 4 bytes long.

 struct ShiroADPCM_Name